WPS/egon.io-website/_pages/howto.md

 Please see the developer's [readme](https://github.com/WPS/egon.io/) on how to build and run Egon on your machine.

-## Headline
+## Title and Description

-Click on the headline to change the title of the Domain Story.
+The title of the story will be used as file name when you export it.

  Add a description to document assumptions (e.g., what has happened before the story starts) and variations (e.g., optional activities).
 Use `shift`+`enter` to add line breaks to the description.

-Left of the title is an arrow button that lets you hide the description to gain more space for modeling.

 ## Palette